Italy and Tunisia Greenlight Elmed Electrical Interconnection Project

 Renato Schifani, President of the Sicilian Region, emphasized 's pivotal role in the project's development, stating, “The definitive authorization of the new power line that will connect Italy and Tunisia is a great achievement in the energy transition process that sees our country on the front line.”

-The Elmed project, part of the and aligned with the objectives of the National Integrated Energy and Climate Plan (PNIEC), aims to improve energy market integration between the European Union and North African countries.
+The Elmed project, part of the Mattei Plan and aligned with the objectives of the National Integrated Energy and Climate Plan (PNIEC), aims to improve energy market integration between the European Union and North African countries.
 Additionally, it seeks to promote renewable energy sources and enhance energy supply security.

-Funding for the project includes 307 million euros from the European Commission's Connecting Europe Facility (CEF) funding program, marking the first time the EU has financed a project involving a non-member country.
+for the project includes 307 million euros from the European Commission's Connecting Europe Facility (CEF) funding program, marking the first time the EU has financed a project involving a non-member country.

 Add a comment